Storidge/cio-user-docs/installation/create_cio_cluster.md

-# Installing Developer Release
+# Create CIO cluster

 ## **Prerequisites**

-First, you'll need to setup the cluster resources to orchestrate:
+First, you'll need resources to setup the cluster:

 - Physical or virtual [servers](http://storidge.com/docs/server-requirements/).
 A minimum three nodes is required to form a cluster but four nodes are recommended for improved operating redundancy.
 You can use `docker-machine create` to provision virtual servers.
 Here are examples using [VirtualBox](https://rominirani.com/docker-swarm-tutorial-b67470cf8872) and [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-cluster-of-docker-containers-with-docker-swarm-and-digitalocean-on-centos-7).
 - Since we want data protected and available, each host will need a minimum of four drives, one for the boot volume and three [data drives](http://storidge.com/docs/data-drive-requirements/) attached for CIO use.
 - Configure networking to allow SSH connections across all nodes.

-## **Install cio**
+## **Script install**

-For your convenience, a script is provided for installing the free version of CIO into development environments quickly and non-interactively.
+For your convenience, a script is provided for installing the community edition CIO into development environments quickly and non-interactively.
 The use of convenience scripts is recommended for dev environments only, as root permissions are required to run them.
 This script will detect your Linux distribution and version, and install all dependencies and suggestions of the package manager without asking for confirmation.

-CIO currently supports CentOS 7.4 (3.10 kernel), RHEL 7 (3.10 kernel) and Ubuntu 14.04LTS (3.13 kernel).
+CIO currently supports CentOS 7.5+ (3.10 kernel), RHEL 7 (3.10 kernel) and Ubuntu 16.04LTS (4.4 kernel).
 After verifying you have a supported distribution, run the demo script below to begin installation.

 ```
-curl -fsSL ftp://download.storidge.com/pub/free/demo | sudo bash
+curl -fsSL ftp://download.storidge.com/pub/ce/cio-ce | sudo bash

 ```

 Example:

 ```
-root@c1:~# curl -fsSL ftp://download.storidge.com/pub/free/demo | sudo bash
+root@c1:~# curl -fsSL ftp://download.storidge.com/pub/ce/cio-ce | sudo bash
 Started installing release 2148 at Tue Jan 30 12:47:26 PST 2018
 Loading cio software for: u16  (4.4.0-104-generic)
 ...